5 - Wind lights

 - Only light candles in the presence of adults.

-- Beware of fire: never heat the wax directly in the mold.
+- Beware of fire: never heat the wax directly in the mould.

 - Never heat the wax directly in a pan or over an open fire.